Barbara Bonansea: International career

 After 15 appearances and 7 goals for Italy at youth level, in September 2012 Bonansea made her Italy senior national team debut in a 0–0 draw against Greece in Athens, in a Euro 2013 qualifier.
 She was not called up to be part of the Italian squad for the UEFA Women's Euro 2013, however.

 During Italy's 2015 World Cup qualifying campaign, she made six appearances, scoring seven goals, including a hat-trick in a 15–0 home victory over Macedonia.
 In November 2015, she was included by manager Antonio Cabrini in Italy's squad for a double friendly against the Chinese national team, appearing in both the match in Guiyang on 3 December, and in the match in Qujing on 6 December.

 In November 2016, she was included in Italy's squad for the 2016 International Women's Football Tournament of Manaus, which was held from 7 to 18 December.

+Bonansea was called up to the Italy squad for the UEFA Women's Euro 2017.

-She was included in Italy's squad for the UEFA Women's Euro 2017 and the 2019 FIFA Women's World Cup.
+Bonansea was called up to the Italy squad for the 2019 FIFA Women's World Cup.

+On 26 June 2022, Bonansea was announced in the Italy squad for the UEFA Women's Euro 2022.

+On 2 July 2023, Bonansea was called up to the 23-player Italy squad for the 2023 FIFA Women's World Cup.

+On 23 February 2024, Bonansea made her 100th appearance for Italy during a 0–0 draw against Republic of Ireland.

+On 25 June 2025, Bonansea was called up to the Italy squad for the UEFA Women's Euro 2025.